y-akahori-ramen/ue-auto-trim/README.md

 # How to use

 1. Implement trimming tag to game
-2. Play Game and Capture Video
+2. Play the game and capture the video
 3. Analyze the captured video

 ## 1. Implement trimming tag to game
 ### 1-1.
-Add plugin to unreal engine project
+Add the plugin to unreal engine project
 Copy the [UEAutoTrim plugin folder](./Plugins/UEAutoTrim/) to the project's plugin folder.
 Then, enable the plugin in the project.